 - Wash your hands and arms up to your elbows as soon as you get home from school with hot water and plenty of soap.
 This will prevent you from bringing any germs home from school that might make family members sick.

 - Change your clothes when you get home so you don’t spread germs from school around your house.

 What are your tricks for avoiding illness in the classroom?

 About the Author: Vanessa Levin’s journey in the field of early childhood education has spanned two continents, three states, eighteen years and many illnesses.
-Since 2001 Vanessa has provided the early childhood community with an invaluable resource through her popular and helpful website, Pre-K Pages.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Since 2001 Vanessa has provided the early childhood community with an invaluable resource through her popular and helpful website, Pre-K Pages.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Facebook